Karam (2005 film): Plot

-The film begins with Shalini narrating how much she loved John despite of knowing he was a contract killer and how things might have been different had he not picked up a gun.
-The film goes into flashback mode, and John is shown to be an assassin working for a mobster named Captain.
+The film begins with Shalini Wargas narrating how much she loved John Wargas despite knowing he was a contract killer and how things might have been different had he not picked up a gun.
+The film goes into flashback mode, and John Wargas is shown to be an assassin working for a mobster named Captain.
 Accompanied by two friends Kaif and Bull, he is assigned a hit, which he carries out, but also ends up killing an entire family, who arrives untimely to the house from where the hit was planned.
 Apart from the adults, one of their daughters gets shot unintentionally by John.
 He gets traumatized, and despite his friends telling him to move on, he becomes guilt-ridden and explains everything to Shalini, with whom he plans to escape away.
 The city's toughest cop, Wagh, starts investigating the murder and, in the process, comes close to the surviving daughter of the deceased family.

 Meanwhile, Captain is attacked by the rival don, Yunus, and as a result decides to teach the city a lesson by killing the city's top industrialist, top film producer, the cop backing Yunus and Yunus himself; so that everyone else falls in line and no one dreams of becoming another Yunus.
 He decides that John must carry out this plan of his.
 To achieve this, he takes Shalini hostage.
 John is given 36 hours to kill the five targets on the hit list.
 John re-unites with his friends but struggles to carry out the hits initially due to still being traumatized.
 He, however, manages to kill the targets one by one, while his wife tries to escape in order to stop him from killing.
 Kaif, however, gets killed by Wagh after John manages to kill a few more targets.
 Shalini slashes her wrist and is admitted to a hospital, where she realizes she's pregnant and manages to escape.
 She manages to contact John, who arrives to pick her up, only to find himself trapped when she gets taken hostage once again.
 Realizing that he has been double-crossed, John shoots Bull in front of Captain, who reminds him of the remaining time he has.